Hello hello! 🤗

-I get lots of messages from girls who found my blog and want to talk to me about the au pair experience, which is what inspired today’s blog post.
-Most of the girls who reach out have similar questions: how do you live on the small wage?
-Do you find you have time to travel?
+Many girls have reached out to me asking about the au pair experience, and most of them have the same questions: “How do you live on the small wage?
+Do you have time to travel?
 What are the hard parts no one talks about?
-Do you think I should do it?
+Do you think I should do it?”

 I love answering these questions, especially if it means I can help someone understand the au pair experience better and encourage them to do something that will change their lives forever.

-And since I get so many of them, I thought it would be helpful to just write up a summary of my take on being an au pair!
-So without further ado…
+Since I get so many of these messages I thought it would be helpful to write up a summary of my experience. 😊

-There are million and one things about being an au pair that I did not expect, both good and bad, and dozens of others that I saw playing out differently in my head.
+There are a million and one things about being an au pair that I did not expect – both good and bad – and dozens of other things that I saw playing out differently in my head.

-I don’t think I ever fully understood what my day-to-day life would look like, who my friends would be, how my routine changes, or how any of the other small but important differences would affect me.
+Despite all the research I did beforehand, I never fully understood what my day-to-day life would look like, who my friends would be, how my routine would change, or how any of the other small but important differences would affect me.

-I will do my best to share the details of what it’s really like being an au pair.
+To help give you a better understanding, I will do my best to share the details of what it’s really like being an au pair!

 Think about your co-workers.
 You love those guys, right?
 It’s so nice to see them every day and have a familiar face to catch up with.
 But can you imagine not having the privilege of going home at the end of the day?

 Now picture your boss.
 He’s likely a good guy, even if he hovers a bit too much or is passive aggressive in the way he gives feedback.
 But imagine seeing your boss at 7 in the morning when you’ve just woken up and not had time to wipe the sleepies out of your eyes yet.

 ….Or worse, imagine seeing him on your way back into the house after a night of cocktails. 😮